 - Launch a Nuclear attack on North Korea.
 Not realistic for many reasons.
 First is international outcry over the destruction and possible start of WWIII.
 Second, it is not likely we could take out all of their nuclear missile sites before they fired on South Korea, Japan and whoever else they target (US, Israel, China, etc.).
 Third the fallout would be worse than Hiroshima and Nagasaki; but now everyone has cellphone cameras.
 Four, do you really need to talk about famine and pestilence after hearing the other reasons.

-- ONLY PLAUSIBLE SOLUTION: Put a fleet in the Sea of Japan.
+- ONLY PLAUSIBLE SOLUTIONS: Poison him to look like a heart attack; or put a fleet in the Sea of Japan.
 Send in experts at dealing with coups to organize a takeover as done many times in Central America and Africa. (but regardless of the success…) Then send in a joint (or not) mission 4 (or 8) man team of UK Special forces (possibly Royal Marine Commandos) snipers (their best have shot up to 2400 meters; 1 mile + 864 yards; about 1 ½ mile) with something like an AS50 or the L121A1 Anti-Material Long Range Rifle (.5 caliber) and Mark 4 12-40×60 Tactical Spotting Scope, Kestrel 3000 and a VIPIR 2S Handheld Thermal Surveillance Sight.
 And also send US Special forces (possibly Navy Seals) with maybe a Cheytac .408 cal. or the Barrett .50 cal., with a 2600 meter range and accompanying technology.
 Assassinate the psycho-dictator; then notified all of North Korea through their KCNA TV and dropped leaflets and radio that Jong-un is where he needs to be, a North Korean provisional government will be setup to aid the people and if any thermal images show military activity of any kind they will destroyed by the 1,000 Perdix (or the like) drone launch from 20 or 30 F/A-18 Super Hornets, Tomahawk missiles or other advance military technology.